DynNPC: Finding More Violations Induced by ADS in Simulation Testing through Dynamic NPC Behavior Generation: Methodology

+As mentioned in Sec.~\ref{sec:preliminary}, a trajectory consists of a sequence of waypoints and its speed sequence.
+Thus, we divide trajectory planning process into two tasks, namely waypoint generation and speed generation.

-\textbf{\emph{Waypoints Generation.}} The Waypoints Generation process is responsible for generating a sequence of waypoints that the adversarial NPC vehicle should follow to execute the selected maneuver.
-As shown in Fig.~\ref{img:waypoints generation}, the adversarial NPC vehicle's waypoints are divided into two phases.
-The first phase is the straight driving phase in the original lane.
-This phase is crucial for setting up a natural and realistic maneuver, as it prevents the adversarial NPC vehicle from making a sudden or unexpected lane change.
-The second phase of waypoints is the lane change phase.
-The adversarial NPC vehicle transitions from its current lane to the target lane as determined by the maneuver decision. \todo{Bézier curves \cite{mortenson1999mathematics}, which are parametric curves providing a smooth transition, are used to calculate the waypoints for this phase.
+\textbf{Waypoint Generation.} The waypoint generation task is responsible for generating a sequence of waypoints that the NPC vehicle should follow to execute the selected maneuver.
+Similar to previous work~\cite{Tian2022, queiroz2024driver}, Bézier curves \cite{mortenson1999mathematics}, which are parametric curves providing a smooth transition, are used to calculate the waypoints for this phase.
 A Bézier curve $B(t)$ can be constructed by four control points $P_{0}-P_{3}$, i.e., $B(\zeta)=(1-\zeta)^{3}P_{0}+3(1-\zeta)^{2}\zeta P_{1}+3(1-\zeta)\zeta^{2}P_{2}+\zeta^{3}P_{3},\ \zeta \in [0,1]$.
-We set the current position of the adversarial NPC vehicle as $P_0$, and the target lane position extracted from map as $P_3$. \ly{We randomly set the two additional points (i.e., $P_1$ and $P_2$) and exclude waypoint curves with direction inversion, lane departure and sharp turns, which may not occur in real world} (e.g., gray waypoints in Fig.~\ref{img:waypoints generation})}.
+For example, when generating the waypoints of lane changing maneuver, we set the current position $p_{N_k}^{t_0}$ of the NPC vehicle as $P_0$, and the target lane position extracted from map as $P_3$.
+Then, we compute the two intermediate control points $P_1$ and $P_2$ according to the lane geometry.
+Specifically, let $\vec{h}_0$ and $\vec{h}_3$ denote the heading directions of the current lane at $P_0$ and the target lane at $P_3$, respectively.
+We place $P_1$ by moving forward from $P_0$ along $\vec{h}_0$, and place $P_2$ by moving backward from $P_3$ along $\vec{h}_3$, using the same longitudinal offset proportional (0.3$\times$) encoded in the waypoint specification~\cite{Tian2022} to the distance between $P_0$ and $P_3$.
+In this way, the Bézier curve follows the entering direction of the current lane and the exiting direction of the target lane, yielding a smooth and plausible lane-changing trajectory.